-subjects (Figure 11) to further investigate the relationship.
-Surprisingly the scatter plot in Figure 10 shows negative correlation within a subject.
-By assigning the density value of a voxel that contains a vertex of a cortical mesh to the vertex, we can project the grav matter density onto inner, middle and outer surfaces.
+Most morphometric studies [2], [3], [9], [10], [18], [25] have never compared cortical thickness and gray matter density together so it is not clear if the two anatomical indices are positively correlated.
+Comparing the SPM of density and thickness in Fig. 10, no statistically significant regions overlap.
+Since both metrics have been assumed to be the indicators of the amount of gray matter, the result is paradoxical.
+We have correlated these two metrics within a subject (Fig. 11) and across subjects (Fig. 12).
+Surprisingly, the scatter plot in Fig. 11 shows negative correlation.
+By assigning the density value of a voxel that contains a vertex of a cortical mesh to the vertex, we can project the gray matter density onto inner, middle and outer surfaces.
 The middle surface is obtained by averaging the inner and the outer surfaces in the WFS-correspondance.
-Surfaces show different patterns of a negatively correlated scatter plots.
-Figure 11 shows complex pattern of nonuniformity of density.
+Fig. 12 shows negatively correlated scatter plots.
+Fig. 12 shows the complex pattern of nonuniformity of density.
 On the outer surface, deep sulci have higher density compared to gyri while on the inner surface, the pattern is opposite.
 The middle surface shows higher density compared to the outer and the inner surfaces as expected.
 These complex patterns of the nonuniformity of density is due to the folding pattern of the cortex.
-Since the sulci on the outer surface and the gyri on the inner surface are highly folded. these regions should have more gray matter within the sphere of fixed radius as illustrated in Figure 12.
+Since the sulci on the outer surface and the gyri on the inner surface are highly folded, these regions should have more gray matter within the sphere of fixed radius as illustrated in Fig. 13.
 On the other hand, thin cortical regions will fold more than thick cortical regions.
 This inverse geometric relation is causing the negative correlation between density and thickness and, in turn, the resulting SPM differ in the regions of statistically significant difference.
-We further computed the correlation between two measures across 24 subjects.
-Figure 10 shows a similar result showing negative correlation across subjects in most regions of cortex.
-Based on this primary result, it is clear that gray matter density and cortical thickness should be analyzed together in a multivariate fashion rather than analyzing separately.
+We further computed the correlation between these two measures across 24 subjects.
+Fig. 11 shows a similar result showing negative correlation across subjects in most regions of cortex.